Lorcan Hanafin: 2021

 In 2021, Hanafin returned to the Porsche Carrera Cup Great Britain for the 2021 season with JTR with the goal of winning the championship.
 He started off the season strong with a maiden Porsche Carrera Cup win in the first race of the season Brands Hatch.

-At Snetterton Circuit, he got his maiden pole position in car racing in the first race, which he converted to a third place.
+At Snetterton Circuit, Hanafin got his maiden pole position in car racing in the first race, which he converted to a third place.
 He converted his first pole to a win a round later at the first race in Oulton Park, Hanafin got his first retirement of the year in the second race but bounced back with another win at the first race in Knockhill.

-In Croft Circuit, he came second in the first race but retired from the final race, while at Silverstone Circuit he got a double podium – two second places – and a pole position in the two races.
+In Croft Circuit, Hanafin came second in the first race but retired from the final race, while at Silverstone Circuit he got a double podium – two second places – and a pole position in the two races.

 Hanafin placed fourth and fifth in the penultimate round at Donington Park and got his final win of the year at the first race in Brands Hatch.
 He lost out on the title to Dan Cammish by only a few points and finished the championship with four wins, three pole positions, four fastest laps, eight podiums and 116 points.

 2022

 Hanafin competing in the Red Bull Ring round of the 2022 Porsche Supercup.

-The Briton would leave the Porsche Carrera Cup Great Britain and instead make his international racing debut in both the 2022 Porsche Supercup and the 2022 Porsche Carrera Cup Germany for Fach Auto Tech.
+Hanafin would leave the Porsche Carrera Cup Great Britain and instead make his international racing debut in both the 2022 Porsche Supercup and the 2022 Porsche Carrera Cup Germany for Fach Auto Tech.

-He did well in the Supercup, scoring points in every race minus the final two races, he got a best result of 6th in his home track at Silverstone Circuit and finished the championship in 9th with 40 points.
+Hanafin did well in the Supercup, scoring points in every race minus the final two races, he got a best result of sixth in his home track at Silverstone Circuit and finished the championship in ninth with 40 points.

 In the Porsche Carrera Cup Germany, Hanafin would score points in the majority of the races but his highlight of the year was a third place at the Sachsenring.
-He finished the championship in 10th with 78 points.
+He finished the championship in tenth with 78 points.